 This is because "the gut is pretty inactive at night.
 If you think about it, you don't usually wake up in the middle of the night to poop," says Patricia Raymond, MD, a gastroenterology and internal medicine physician.

-ió fibrewater delivers 100% of your daily intake of prebiotics with soluble chicory root fibre.
-And 20% of your daily intake of dietary fibre, too!
+ió Gut Health Drink delivers 100% of your daily intake of prebiotics via soluble [chicory root fibre], plus 20% of your recommended daily fibre intake.

-"Absolutely love this water.
+"Absolutely love this drink.
 I felt instant benefits after just a few days!
 My energy levels improved and my sleep has been so much better!"
 Sigi G.

 You can read Sigi's full review here.

-You can read the Glasgow Caledonia press release about this exciting study here.
+You can read the Glasgow Caledonian press release about this exciting study here.
+(Please note that we have re-branded and the press releases were for our original branding, ió fibrewater.)

-(In fact, this study has been shortlisted for the Scottish Knowledge Exchange Innovation of the Year award 2023.
-You can read the press release about the award here.)
+Additionally, this study has been shortlisted for the Scottish Knowledge Exchange Innovation of the Year award 2023.
+You can read the press release about the award here.

 Conclusion